Langevin diffusions on the torus: estimation and applications: Abstract

 \section{Abstract}

 We introduce stochastic models for contin\-u\-ous-time evolution of angles and develop their estimation.
-We focus on studying Langevin diffusions with stationary distributions equal to well-known distributions from directional statistics, since such diffusions can be regarded as toroidal analogues of the Ornstein-Uhlenbeck process.
-Their likelihood function is a product of transition densities with no analytical expression, but that can be calculated by solving the Fokker-Planck equation numerically through adequate schemes.
-We propose three approximate likelihoods that are computationally tractable: (\textit{i}) a likelihood based on the stationary distribution; (\textit{ii}) toroidal adaptations of the Euler and Shoji-Ozaki pseudo-likelihoods; (\textit{iii}) a likelihood based on a specific approximation to the transition density of the wrapped normal process.
+We focus on studying Langevin diffusions with stationary distributions equal to well-known distributions from directional statistics, since such diffusions can be regarded as toroidal analogues of the Ornstein--Uhlenbeck process.
+Their likelihood function is a product of transition densities with no analytical expression, but that can be calculated by solving the Fokker--Planck equation numerically through adequate schemes.
+We propose three approximate likelihoods that are computationally tractable: (\textit{i}) a likelihood based on the stationary distribution; (\textit{ii}) toroidal adaptations of the Euler and Shoji--Ozaki pseudo-likelihoods; (\textit{iii}) a likelihood based on a specific approximation to the transition density of the wrapped normal process.
 A simulation study compares, in dimensions one and two, the approximate transition densities to the exact ones, and investigates the empirical performance of the approximate likelihoods.
-Finally, two diffusions are used to model the evolution of the backbone angles of the 1GB1 protein during a molecular dynamics simulation.
+Finally, two diffusions are used to model the evolution of the backbone angles of the protein G (PDB identifier 1GB1) during a molecular dynamics simulation.
 The software package \texttt{sdetorus} implements the estimation methods and applications presented in the paper.

 \begin{flushleft} \textbf{Keywords:} Circular data; Directional statistics; Likelihood; Protein structure; Stochastic differential equation; Wrapped normal. \end{flushleft}